π Welcome

 - Form 2 groups from the class.

-- Now the game begins: Someone starts with the first letter of their family name and relates it to a term, which is energy-related — a source of energy, an energy-consuming or -producing device, or energy term.
+- Someone starts with the first letter of their last name and says an energy-related word, such as an energy source, an energy-using device, or any energy term.

 - Look at the examples: